Chief and Council

 Councillor Tommy Fox

-He is an Underground Miner with KL Gold in Kirkland Lake.
-Councillor Fox was born and raised in Kirkland Lake but spent the majority of his early years with his family in Matachewan First Nation and their traditional home at Floating Bridge.
-His father is Phil Fox Sr and his mother is Claire Trudeau Fox.
-Councillor Fox enjoys spending time with his daughter Haydan and grandson Peyton.
+He is an Underground Development Miner with Agnico Eagle.
+Councillor Fox was born and raised in Kirkland Lake but spent the majority of his early years with his family in Matachewan and their traditional home at Floating Bridge.
+His father is Phil Fox Sr and his mother is Claire Trudel Fox.
+Councillor Fox enjoys spending time with his daughter Haydan and grand children Peyton and Crew.

 Councillor Andrew (Andy) Buffalo